michellefame/geol-enst-253-labs/labs/lab-01-introduction-gis/index.md

 In "Folders" or "Databases", expand `TownofAmherst_v01.gdb` and take a look.

-<span style="color:blue">**Question 5:** * Define “geodatabase”, “feature dataset”, “feature class”, and “(map) layer”, emphasizing their relationships and differences.
+> **❓ Question 5:** > * Define “geodatabase”, “feature dataset”, “feature class”, and “(map) layer”, emphasizing their relationships and differences.
-* What feature datasets are contained within `TownofAmherst_01.gdb`?
+> * What feature datasets are contained within `TownofAmherst_01.gdb`?
-* What feature classes are contained within the `USA` feature dataset, and which of those layers are currently on your map?
+> * What feature classes are contained within the `USA` feature dataset, and which of those layers are currently on your map?
-* What feature classes are contained within the `AmherstTown` feature dataset, and which of those layers are currently on your map?</span>
+> * What feature classes are contained within the `AmherstTown` feature dataset, and which of those layers are currently on your map?

 Right-click on `TownofAmherst_01.gdb` and create a new feature dataset called `AmherstCollege`.

 *(Save your work periodically).*

----

-## Part 4: Field Data and Basic Symbology
+### Part 4: Field Data and Basic Symbology

-<span style="color:blue">**Question 6:** Review the differences between vector and raster data.
-Write a working definition of each in your own words which includes a sketch.</span>
+> **❓ Question 6:** Review the differences between vector and raster data.
+Write a working definition of each in your own words which includes a sketch.

 **Working with Vector Data:**
 1. Open the `Mass` feature dataset and add the `Mass_Towns` feature class to the map by dragging them into the table of contents or right-clicking and selecting **Add to current map**.